-As you get older, your lens becomes thicker and less bendy.
+As you get older, your lens becomes thicker and less able to change its shape.
 As a result, it can’t focus light as well when you’re looking at nearby objects.
 Your ciliary muscles may also be less effective at manipulating the lens.

-Because your lens is no longer focusing light onto the retina properly, close-up tasks such as reading a book, doing a crossword puzzle, or sewing become more challenging.
+Because your lens is no longer focusing light onto the retina properly, close-up tasks such as reading a book, doing a crossword puzzle, or sewing becomes more challenging.

-Both presbyopia and hyperopia cause trouble with your near vision, but they aren’t the same condition.
+Presbyopia causes trouble with your near vision, and hyperopia can too (but not always).
+However, they aren’t the same condition.

-Presbyopia occurs when the lens of your eye can’t focus light as well due to its thickness and inelasticity.
+Presbyopia occurs when the lens of your eye can’t focus light as well because of its thickness and inelasticity.
 Hyperopia, on the other hand, is caused by a short eyeball shape or a cornea that lacks the right curvature for focusing light on the retina.

 Yes.
 Presbyopia can coexist with other vision problems, such as nearsightedness, farsightedness, and astigmatism.